ashishbhatti/data-science-portfolio/readme.md

 |nptel       | [Applied Accelerated Artificial Intelligence](https://onlinecourses.nptel.ac.in/noc22_cs83/preview)                            | Advanced accelerated machine learning. _(ongoing)_                                                                                                                        |

 ### Readings
-Following are a the books I have read on the topic.
+Following are the books I have read on the topic.

 | By                | Name                                                                                               | Description                                                                             |
 |-------------------|----------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------|